 Shortly after the completion of my 10 signal box art pieces around First Hill, First Hill Improvement Association (FHIA) director Alex Hudson notified me of a new public art project in the works, one that was so significantly large that it necessitated a three stage artist selection process that would be ultimately decided by a public vote.
 The design would cover 68 pillars under the I-5, stretching three blocks between 7th Ave & James St and 6th Ave & Cherry St. From a massive pool of applicants, FHIA selected five artists to submit design proposals.
 These design proposals were put online to be voted on by the public, and after a couple weeks the vote closed with astounding results.
-Though they are not yet complete in their entirety yet, the column murals have been recieved with such widespread acclaim and impact that NPR's Seattle-based branch KUOW featured an interview with me in both their 3pm & 5pm Friday airings of All Things Considered and their airing of Morning Edition the following Monday morning.
+The column murals were recieved with such widespread appeal and impact that NPR's Seattle-based branch KUOW featured an interview with me in both their 3pm & 5pm Friday airings of All Things Considered and their airing of Morning Edition the following Monday morning.

 With nearly 3,000 voters having participated, the polls closed with an overwhelmingly decisive winner.
-My proposal, "Sunlight Over First Hill", won with 40.3% of the vote, or 1,167 votes in total.
+My proposal, "Sunlight Over First Hill", won against the four other designers with 40.3% of the vote, or 1,167 of the votes in total.

 The project was posed to me as a chance to build a "gateway" between Downtown Seattle and First Hill, a word which I focused on throughout the development of the concept.
 I began thinking about the word "gateway" in terms of a transition, something that needed to be a connecting medium between two starkly different areas of the city.
 To understand this better, I needed to distinguish what made each area unique.
 On one side of the pillars lies the always bustling downtown, while on the other side lies the sleepy, always calm First Hill.
 Every morning the sun rises over First Hill, and hundreds of people wake up to commute downtown to their dayjobs and places of leisure.
 Every night, the sun sets over Downtown and people return to First Hill to find peace and comfort at home.
 This transition from calmness to activity, coolness to warmth, and sunrise to sunset would be the overarching concept behind the design.